commercelayer/commercelayer-sdk/README.md

 const skuList = await skus.list()
 ```

-Only the imported resources are included in your bundle.
-However, imported resources share a single global SDK configuration.
-If two requests are in-flight simultaneously with different access tokens (common in serverless environments with connection reuse, or in any multi-tenant context), they may silently use the wrong token.
+Only the imported resources are included in your bundle, so it produces the smallest output.
+The trade-off: imported resources share **a single global SDK configuration**.
+If two requests are in-flight simultaneously with different access tokens, they may silently use the wrong token — so this style supports only **one active token at a time**.

-It is a good fit for edge/serverless functions or webhook handlers that use only a few resources and a single token active at a time.
+It is a good fit for edge/serverless functions or webhook handlers that use only a few resources and a single token.
+When you need multiple concurrent tokens, use the bundled client above.

 ### Options